montekaka/recurrent-take-home/README.md

 csv and is able to execute these two queries.

- 1. `charged_above`: This query should return the number of vehicles that charged above a given % over the whole time period, so it should take a charge % as an argument.
+ 1. `charged_above`: This query should return the number of vehicles that reported at least one `charge_reading` above a given % over the whole time period.
+It should take a charge % as an argument.
 This argument should be a decimal, for example 0.33 will be passed to indicate 33%.
  2. `average_daily_miles`: This query should return the average daily miles for a given vehicle over the course of the time period of the dataset, so it should take `vehicle_id` as an argument.
 (For example, if the given vehicle